-Community grants in our hometowns and half-a-world away
+Strengthening our hometowns here in the US and half-a-world away

 - Northeastern Pennsylvania

-- Support to Jewish communities in need that does not fit into other program categories
+- Jewish communities in need that do not fit into other program categories.

-- Select Jewish organizations that preserve or advance the security of Israel
+- Jewish organizations that preserve or advance the security of Israel.